Mons Gruithuisen Delta

 Mons Gruithuisen Delta is a mountain of the surface of the Moon.
 It is located north of Gruithuisen crater, east of Mons Gruithuisen Gamma.
 It has an altitude of about 1800 meters and a diameter of about 27 kilometers.
-The name, given in 1935, was named after Franz von Gruithuisen, a German astronomer.
+The name, given in 1935, was named after Franz von Paula Gruithuisen, a German astronomer.

 The mountain has an extremely low bulk density of 2150 kg/m3.